-Pro se parties and attorneys who are members of this District's bar but are not Filing Users shall be served with electronically-filed documents through Traditional Service.
+Pro Se Parties and attorneys who are members of this District's bar but are not Filing Users shall be served with electronically-filed documents through Traditional Service.
+See supra § 1.14.
 Service of the filed documents must be accompanied by a copy of the NEF.
 Proof of such service shall be electronically filed with the court within one (1) business day after the electronic filing of the document.
-See supra §§ 3.2 (Attorneys Excused from Participation), and 3.3 (Pro Se Participation).
-Attorneys appearing pro hac vice who are not Pro Hac Vice Participants are not entitled to service.
+See supra § 3.2 (Attorneys Excused from Participation), and 3.3 (Pro Se Participation).

-11.2.3 Time to Respond Under Electronic Service
+11.2.3 Time to Respond After Being Served